cloudfoundry/diego-design-notes/migrating-to-diego.md

 cf install-plugin https://github.com/cloudfoundry-incubator/diego-cli-plugin/raw/master/bin/win64/diego-beta.win64
 ```

-The `diego-beta` plugin includes subcommands to `enable-diego` and `disable-diego`.
+The `Diego-Enabler` (and  `diego-beta`) plugin includes subcommands to `enable-diego` and `disable-diego`.
 You can also check on whether an application has opted into Diego via `has-diego-enabled`.
 There is also support around modifying the application's health check with `set-health-check` and `get-health-check`.

 ### Starting a new application on Diego